MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/messages-class.md

 ### <a name="parameters"></a>Parametreler

+*CharType*<br/>
-*CharType* bir program içindeki yerel ayarın karakterlerini kodlamak için kullanılan tür.
+Bir program içindeki yerel ayarın karakterlerini kodlamak için kullanılan tür.

 ## <a name="remarks"></a>Açıklamalar